johndrothe/TAvChart/README.md

+A simple "Working Hours Diagram" AKA "Team Schedule Lineup" generator.

+This version is a graphical desktop application using Java/Swing.

+# Background
 I drew a daily working hours diagram in Draw IO for a client.
 It was very when trying to figure out where schedules lined up and the time windows we could use to work together.
 We made great use of it when we were laying out the ceremonies